 Let’s dive deeper into how to plan a road trip on a budget.
 I’m going to go over the five main expenses and tips for how to save money.

 - GAS: Depending on what kind of vehicle you are driving, this will probably be one of your biggest expenses.
 You can use a fuel calculator to estimate what it will cost for your trip and your car type.
 If you are driving an RV, you can use this fuel calculator to get a rough idea of what it would cost.

 As for saving money, you can use the GasBuddy App to see the cheapest gas stations on your route.
 We also use our AMEX Blue Cash Preferred Credit Card, which gives us 3% cash back on gas and 6% cash back on groceries.
 We spent $1300 on gas, which means we earned roughly $40 back.
-That’s a free tank of gas.
+That’s a free tank of gas!
 That and the $150 sign-up bonus make it a great money-saving choice.
 You can learn more about the card here.
-Disclaimer: That’s a referral link and I will earn a referral credit if you choose to get a card.

-The best way to find camping spots is to get the Dyrt App.
+The best way to find camping spots is to search on the Dyrt App.
 It’s a camp reviewing site that is a GREAT resource for finding campsites and free sites.
 It’s worth upgrading to the pro version to have access to it offline.

 If camping isn’t your thing, you can look for cheap room rentals with an app like HotelTonight.
 HotelTonight is perfect for road trips since it searches for last-minute discounts on hotels.
 It’s also a tiered service so that the more you use it, the more exclusive discounts you can access.
 If you sign up for an account and put in my discount code CGRANCE in your Account Settings, you can get $25 off a booking.